metayeti/myst2/CONTRIBUTING.md

 Do the same if working on an extension, except in the main export hub of your extension (for example, `/extensions/your_extension/your_extension.js`);

+## Why don't you use [my favorite autoformatter]?

+While autoformatters are a necessary evil in large projects to save teams time, I consider them unholy, especially for small, passion-driven projects like this one.

+Please understand that this is a one-man led project.
+All code goes through me and is only merged in if I personally approve it, so there's no disagreements to be had about code style.
+Code formatters tend to prioritize consistency over flexibility, which steamrolls any number of nuanced code styling choices and makes code lifeless, corporate and boring to work with.
+I wish to maintain an exact, well-defined and relatively robust code style in this codebase and I feel code formatters would be more trouble than they're worth.

+Alternatively, you may call it an artistic choice.
+Either way works for me.

 ## Updating Documentation